raphaellith/Typewriters-to-Belie-Format/_posts/2026-08-02-How-to-Scrape-14493-Scrabble-Games-and-Accidentally-Uncover-a-Minor-Web-Design-Loophole.md

 In addition to the source code, the project’s GitHub repository includes two exported datasets for listed and unlisted games respectively.
 Each data point contains a word, its ngrams probability, and the number of times it is played.
-Note that the scraped contents of GCG files are not published.
+Note that the scraped GCG files contents are not published.

 <div class="asterisk">*</div>